Being the owner or administrator of a given Organization, you can:

 IV.
 Build the first and following forms

 Each form should have some fields.
-In the Dew-X creator/builder, we implemented fields and ready-made components that we called plugins.
+In the Dew-X process definition builder, we implemented fields and ready-made components that we called plugins.

 Fields come in several forms: